 Can AI improve AOV without aggressive upsells?

 Yes.
 Some of the best gains come from better recommendations and clearer answers, not pushier selling.
+A shopper who buys two complementary items because the assistant explained the routine is worth more than a shopper pressured into a third item they will return.

 What is the first thing to test?

 Start where the cart naturally wants to expand: categories with complementary products, bundled routines, or high comparison behavior.
+Pre-purchase Q&A on the product page often shows results faster than storewide changes.

 Explore Dori on Shopify if you want AI-guided recommendations, product comparisons, and cart-building support across the store.